 HLS was usually combined with ELS options, but entry into the scheme was discretionary.

-HLS agreements run for ten years, with payments twice yearly which relate to the options chosen.
+HLS agreements usually run for ten years, with payments twice yearly which relate to the options chosen.
 HLS included payments for capital items such as hedgerow and wall restoration.